edgexfoundry/edgex-compose/compose-builder/README.md

     mqtt-verbose     Enables MQTT Broker verbose logging.
     nats-bus:        Runs with services configure for NATS Message Bus The NATS Server service is also included.
-    zmq-bus:         Runs with services configure for ZMQ Message Bus

 Services:
     <names...>: Runs only services listed (and their dependent services) where 'name' matches a service name in one of the compose files used
 ```